-Write Schrodinger`s time dependent and time independent wave equation.
-Explain its physical significance and discuss the term in equation which is related with physical problem.
+Write Schrodinger’s time-dependent and time-independent wave equation.
+Explain its physical significance and discuss the term in the equation that is related to the physical problem.

-In the year 1926 the Austrian physicist Erwin Schrödinger describes how the quantum state of a physical system changes with time in terms of partial differential equation.
+In the year 1926, the Austrian physicist Erwin Schrödinger describes how the quantum state of a physical system changes with time in terms of partial differential equations.
 This equation is known as the Schrodinger wave equation.
-In quantum mechanics, the analogue of Newton’s law of motion is Schrodinger equation for a quantum system (usually atoms, molecules, and subatomic particles whether free, bound, or localized).
-It is not a simple algebraic equation, but in general a linear partial differential equation, describing the time-evolution of the system’s wave function.
-So the Schrodinger wave equation is a equation, which expresses in the form of wave function ψ of matter waves in different physical conditions.
+In quantum mechanics, the analogue of Newton’s law of motion is Schrodinger’s equation for a quantum system (usually atoms, molecules, and subatomic particles whether free, bound, or localized).
+It is not a simple algebraic equation, but in general, a linear partial differential equation, describing the time-evolution of the system’s wave function.
+So the Schrodinger wave equation is an equation, which expresses in the form of wave function ψ of matter waves in different physical conditions.

-Consider a particle of mass m moving in positive x direction.
+Consider a particle of mass m moving in the positive x-direction.
 The potential energy of the particle is V, momentum is p and total energy is E. So the free particle wave equation is: